Resource dependent branching processes and the envelope of societies: Introduction

 \subsection{History of results}

 The first-named author has been thinking about ways to model societies for many years.
-He had given a first talk on {\it resource dependent branching processes} in 1983, a second one around 1995, and a third one in 2001.
-Although the publications~\cite{Bruss84} and~\cite{Bruss91} were motivated by thinking about such processes, this is the very first paper devoted to this subject.
+He had given a first talk on \textit{resource dependent branching processes} in 1983, a second around 1995 and a third in 2001.
+Although the publications~\citet{Bruss84} and~\citet{Bruss91} were motivated by thinking about such processes, this is the very first paper devoted to this subject.

-At the beginning, only preliminary results about necessary conditions for survival were obtained, and only for an elementary model.
-These results were based on earlier work on branching processes with random absorbing processes, on $\varphi$-branching processes, and on different forms of the Borel-Cantelli Lemma.
+In the beginning, only preliminary results about necessary conditions for survival were obtained, and only for an elementary model.
+These results were based on earlier work on branching processes with random absorbing processes, on \mbox{$\varphi$-}branching processes, and on different forms of the Borel--Cantelli lemma.

 In a second step, several models were tested until the model presented here took its approximate shape.
-When seeing, in a different context, the article by \cite{Coffman87}, the results were sharpened to our needs in~\cite{Bruss91}.
+When seeing, in a different context, the article by \citet{Coffman87}, the results were sharpened to our needs in~\citet{Bruss91}.
 These opened the way to quantifiable conclusions for the chosen model and thus to survival criteria for several special societies.

 In a third step it became visible that, in any reasonable model, two societies deserved special attention.
-These are what we call the {\it strongest-first society} (sf-society), and the {\it weakest-first society} (wf-society).
-A survival criterion for the wf-society was proved; survival criteria for the sf-society were tested and the idea of a theorem of envelopment began to emerge.
+These are what we call the \textit{strongest-first society} (\mbox{s.f.-}society), and the \textit{weakest-first society} (w.f.-society).
+A survival criterion for the w.f.-society was proved; survival criteria for the s.f.-society were tested, and the idea of a theorem of envelopment began to emerge.

-The fourth step (with the co-author) brought a broad definition of general policies and completed proofs for survival criteria for the sf-process.
-It also led to the precise formulation and proof of {\it The Envelopment Theorem for societies. }This theorem says (in both a conditional and an unconditional form) that all societies are bound to live in the long run between the sf-society and the wf-society.
+The fourth step (with the co-author) brought a broad definition of general policies as well as a proof of a survival criterion for the s.f.-process.
+It also led to the precise formulation and proof of \textit{the envelopment theorem for societies. }This theorem says (in both a conditional and an unconditional form) that all societies are bound to live in the long run between the s.f.-society and the w.f.-society.
 Combined with all earlier findings, we think this is a fundamental result.